6 Ransomware Trends & Evolutions to Watch For

 With an exploit developer hired to find vulnerabilities for them, ransomware groups could exploit the same unknown fault several times before the weakness is discovered and patched.
 No groups have been identified taking this approach so far, but it’s not out of the question considering how valuable such an exploit could be for a team of malicious actors.
 The LockBit ransomware group has even posted a $50,000 bounty for weaknesses in their encryption algorithm.

 There’s no field of cybersecurity free from the threat of ransomware.
 The most determined ransomware groups will target businesses, hospitals, and critical infrastructure alike.
-And while 2022 saw a lull in ransomware cases, the success rate for ransomware attacks could be due for a rebound as adversaries change their tactics.

 Check out these resources to learn more about defending your organization from threats: